Budibase/website/content/blog/updates/pricing-v3.md

   - $50 per creator and $5 per app user (paying annually)
   - $60 per creator and $6 per app user (paying monthly)
 - If you pay monthly, you can upgrade or remain on your current plan.
 On the 1st of April 2024, if you are still on the legacy Premium plan, we will move you to the new Premium Plan.
 If you pay annually, you will be transferred to the new Premium plan when your contract ends.
-- The Premium plan is now available to self-hosted users.
 - For Premium plan customers hosting with Budibase Cloud, we’ve increased the internal database record limit to 25,000 and automation run limit to 5,000 - not applicable to Premium plan customers self-hosting.
 We’ve also increased the duration of backups and automation logs on the Premium plan (Cloud and Self-hosted) from 1 week to 1 month.
 - The Premium plan will now include email support.
-- The new Premium plan will have Synchronous Automations.
+- The Premium plan will have Synchronous Automations.

 #### Business plan:

 We will remove the Business plan.
-Current Business customers may remain on the legacy Business plan until the 31st of March 2024.
+Current Business customers may remain on the legacy Business plan until the 31st of March 2024, or move to the Enterprise plan.

 - If you pay monthly, you can upgrade or remain on your current plan.
 On the 1st of April 2024, if you are still on the legacy Business plan, we will move you to the new Enterprise plan.
 To get a new quote, please [get in touch with our sales team](https://budibase.com/contact).
 If you pay annually, you will be moved to the Enterprise plan when your contract ends.
-- When moving to the new Enterprise plan, you will benefit from additional features, including enforceable SSO and SCIM.
+- When moving to the new Enterprise plan, you will benefit from additional features, including Enforceable SSO and SCIM.
 You can also choose from different support options to help scale your deployments.
 - The Business plan will no longer exist for new customers.
 Its features and functionality will be available within the Enterprise plan.

 #### Enterprise plan: